davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 If you cannot avoid it, it's best to make sure that anything put into an async local is:

 1. Not disposable
-2. Immutable/read only/thread safe
+2. Immutable/read-only/thread-safe

-Lets look at 2 examples:
+Let's look at 2 examples:

 1. ❌ **BAD** A disposable object stored in an async local